caglacelik/SubscriptionManager/README.md

 # SubscriptionManager
-Subscription management system which includes AspNetCore6, EFCore, WebAPI and React JS.
+This project was build for users can manage their subscriptions.
+System includes .NET CORE, EF Core, WebAPI and React JS.
 Database is created and managed in MSSQL with code first technique.
 Project also includes Repository and Unit of Work Patterns.

 ![dashboard](https://user-images.githubusercontent.com/93754343/175993645-253f7e1e-5042-494e-9af0-f70930036892.png)